mikigom/AICC-wiki-content/faq/fqas.md

 ---

-## 2) Post-issuance of invoices/receipts
+## 2) Post-issuance of 신용카드매출전표 (Credit Card Sales Slip)

 **What to verify**

-* Charging session details: date/time, station/site, charger ID/session ID, amount, last 4 digits of payment card, payer name/email.
+* Charging session details: date/time, station/site, payer name/email.
-* For corporate tax invoices: legal entity name, business reg./tax ID, billing email.

 **First response (example)**

-* “I can help with a receipt/invoice.
-I’ll locate the transaction in our ledger and issue it to your email.
-Let me confirm the session details first.”
+* “I can help with a 신용카드매출전표 (credit card sales slip).
+I’ll locate the transaction and confirm the session details.
+You can obtain the slip via your card issuer as card usage history (카드 사용 내역), or I can issue one from our office after verification.”

 **Actions**

 * Locate the transaction in the ledger and confirm payer ownership.
-* Generate and send **digital receipt** or **tax invoice** (PDF/email or SMS link).
-* If paid via third-party wallet, advise they may also retrieve a receipt there; still provide our session confirmation.
+* Provide issuance paths: Upon verification, **issue from our office** and send as a PDF via email (or share an SMS link).
-* Share an **expected delivery timeframe** and follow up once sent.
+* Share an expected delivery timeframe (about 1 hour).

 ---